hansb001/Node-RED-and-IBM-Watson-Labs/README.md

 In this workshop, you learn the basics of using IBM Watson API's in Node-RED

-This page is originally made by Emma Dawson and Soheel Chughtai for INDEX 2018 (https://github.com/watson-developer-cloud/node-red-labs/tree/master/index_2018)
+This workshop is originally made by Emma Dawson and Soheel Chughtai for INDEX 2018 (https://github.com/watson-developer-cloud/node-red-labs/tree/master/index_2018)

-All the Watson APIs are available on Node-RED.
-In this session I will show you how you can make use of the full capabilities of the APIs to create cognitive models and quickly make use of them in real applications with little coding.
+All the Watson API's are available on Node-RED.
+In this session I will show you how you can make use of the full capabilities of the API's to create cognitive models and quickly make use of them in real applications with little coding.

 ## The workshop